Cold Water Paddle Boarding | The Critical Guide

 While you can train yourself to deal better with the initial cold water shock by acclimation, you cannot train yourself to overcome the advancing stages of immersion, such as muscle loss and hypothermia.
 These stages can advance very quickly, so acclimation is useful to quell panic, but cannot be relied on as a strategy for safety.

 Reliable gear is critical.
 This applies to every piece of gear from your choice of SUP board, paddle, and auxiliary gear.
 Every piece of equipment needs to be checked and then rechecked before heading out each session, and maintaining your gear in between sessions is just as important.
-It’s important to discuss the session with fellow paddlers and have equipment such as tow ropes and a mylar/space blanket in your on-board kit.
-A spare paddle, screws, compass, whistle, and other safety equipmetn are all things you should consider depending on your paddling environment.
+It’s important to discuss the session with fellow paddlers and have equipment such as tow ropes and a mylar/space blanket in your onboard kit.
+A spare paddle, screws, compass, whistle, and other safety equipment are all things you should consider depending on your paddling environment.

 Paddle boarding is a fantastic activity for year-round participation, but the number one factor to consider is always safety.
 Your own ability and dressing correctly are two huge factors that can prevent turning a great day on the water into a very bad one in a few minutes.
 Following a few safety protocols such as having a plan, never paddling alone, and always telling a third party about your team’s planned session can really make a difference.